ciuc123/lobe-chat/scripts/git-sync/README.md

 This folder contains a minimal, safe workflow for syncing an upstream repository into your deployed branch while creating backups/snapshots first.

+Defaults

+- Default upstream repository: <https://github.com/lobehub/lobe-chat.git> (branch: main)
+- Default deployed branch: main

+You can override these defaults by passing arguments to `full-merge.sh` or by setting the environment variables `DEFAULT_UPSTREAM_URL`, `DEFAULT_UPSTREAM_BRANCH`, or `DEFAULT_DEPLOY_BRANCH` in your shell.

 Kept scripts

 - config.sh